 However, the dissenting judges in the McBride case reached a different conclusion, arguing that punitive damages are allowed to personal injury claimants in unseaworthiness cases.
 While the Fifth Circuit has ruled on this issue, the determination as to whether punitive damages are available to seaman in negligence or unseaworthiness claims may ultimately be taken before the U.S. Supreme Court.
 If you are a seaman or crewmember who has been injured in a maritime accident, it is best to speak with an experienced lawyer who will review your situation and advise you on what kinds of damages may be available in your case.

 Do You Have More Questions?
-A Maritime Accident Lawyer Can Help
+A Maritime Lawyer Can Help

-If you have questions about punitive damages, we can help.
+If you have questions about punitive damages, or your maritime accident, in general, we can help.
 For over 40 years injury victims across the nation have been turning to Willis Law Firm.
 Seaman and other workers choose our firm for our-on-one interaction and commitment to providing straightforward answers to difficult questions.
 We are available to take your call 24/7/365.
 Contact us today at 1-800-468-4878.